 The All Employee Survey is an annual, voluntary, census survey of VA workforce experiences.
-The data are anonymous and confidential.
+The data is anonymous and confidential.
 Since 2001, the instrument has been refined at several points in response to VA leadership inquiries on VA culture and organizational health.
-Although the OIG recognizes that employee satisfaction survey data are subjective, they can be a starting point for discussions, indicate areas for further inquiry, and be considered along with other information on Facility leadership.
+Although the OIG recognizes that employee satisfaction survey data are subjective, they can be a starting point for discussions, indicate areas for further inquiry, and be considered along with other information on facility leadership.

-To assess employee and patient attitudes toward Facility leaders, the OIG reviewed employee and patient satisfaction survey results that relate to the period of October 1, 2016, through September 30, 2017.
+To assess employee and patient attitudes toward Facility leaders, the OIG reviewed employee satisfaction and patient experience survey results that relate to the period of October 1, 2016, through September 30, 2017.
 Tables 1-3 provide relevant survey results for VHA, the Facility, and selected Facility executive leaders.

 Table 1 summarizes employee attitudes toward selected Facility leaders as expressed in VHA's All Employee Survey.
-The Facility average for both selected survey questions were above the VHA average.
-The Director, Chief of Staff, and Assistant Director survey results for the Servant Leader Index Composite exceeded the Facility and VHA averages, while the ADPCS and Associate Director results were lower than the Facility and VHA averages.
-However, each leader's results regarding satisfaction with executive leadership were higher than the VHA average and similar to or higher than the Facility average.
+The Facility average for both selected survey questions was similar to or above the VHA average.
+The results for the executive leadership team were higher than both the VHA and Facility averages.
 In all, employees appear generally satisfied with Facility leaders.